slesaad/boi/README.md

 # boi
-a 2d game made from scratch in javascript
+a 2d platformer game made from scratch in javascript